Disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 Cons: Limited reporting (15-20 reports only), no inventory management, no native payroll, bills by number of clients rather than users, Lite plan restricted to 5 clients.

 Verdict: The best choice for freelancers and service businesses where invoicing is the primary accounting activity.
-Non-accountants will feel most at home here.
+Non-accountants will feel at home here.

 | Category | Winner | Why |